 The first brainstorming session I every facilitated was also the worst.
 Almost thirty years ago I was a new product manager, had just finished my duty as an Air Force pilot and had entered the business world with a shiny new MBA.
 The meeting was with a team in a F100 high tech manufacturer.
 They were trying to diversify from their core strength where they had lost their competitive moat.

 I began the meeting by stating the stakeholder’s objective and repeating that all ideas would be discussed and evaluated, but for the first ten minutes we’d keep our ideas to ourselves.
 At the end of idea generation we’d have a critical discussion and set priorities.

-At that point a very loud and forceful individual stated that she wanted to be sure that her idea was discussed first and that some of the other ideas she had heard in previous meetings had serious problems she had to describe.
-While everyone else was in agreement with the brainstorming method she kept trying to ramrod her ideas over other discussions.
-After a disruptive 30 minutes we gave up on brainstorming and broke up the meeting.
+At that point a very loud and forceful individual stated that she wanted to be sure that her idea was discussed first and that some of the other ideas she had heard in previous meetings had serious problems she wanted to talk about first.
+While everyone else was in agreement with the brainstorming method, she kept trying to ramrod her ideas over other discussions.
+After a disruptive 30 minutes, we gave up on brainstorming and broke up the meeting.